Close

 Remember, you may not experience any/all of the steps listed above.
 No matter how you react or how that changes over your partner’s deployment, be sure to seek support when you need it.

-How to cope with your partner’s separation
+Helping spouses cope with their partner’s separation

 1. Create a support network.
 Find local resources through MilitaryINSTALLATIONS, connect with your local church, synagogue or mosque for support, and connect with members of your family to ensure that you receive emotional and household support while your loved one is away.